tim-tv/graal/README.md

 # Simple social network written in Kotlin and Spring Boot 2

-This project is an example of microservices-based application using Kotlin, Spring Boot 2, Spring Clud and Spring OAuth2.
+This project is an example of microservices-based application using Kotlin, Spring Boot 2, Spring Cloud and Spring OAuth2.

 # Application architecture